sadikg1/Web-Scraping/README.md

 # Web-Scraping
 Explore this repository to delve into the world of web scraping and see how I've harnessed Python and Scrapy to extract insightful information from books.toscrape.com.
+Stored the extracted data in MongoDB.